Lila Oliver Asher: Early years

 Lila was born Lila Estelle Oliver on November 15, 1921, in Philadelphia, Pennsylvania.
 She started drawing as a child and received her first set of oil paints as a birthday gift from her parents when she was seven.
 At the age of 12, Lila began studying with Joseph Grossman and started painting lessons with Frank B. A. Linton, a protégé of Thomas Eakins while attending classes at Fleischer Art Memorial from 1933 to 1938.
 She was also a pupil of Prof. Gonippo Raggi and held a four-year scholarship to the now University of the Arts.
 She attended in 1943, during World War II, where the skills and abilities she showed with sketching would lead to the job of sketching soldiers at military hospitals and Stage Door Canteens through the USO.
 These portraits would then be sent to the soldiers' loved ones back home and sometimes were even used by plastic surgeons in reconstructing faces disfigured by combat wounds.
 Asher was an unconventional volunteer for the USO Program having been an artist, but made the important and unique contribution of approximately 3,600 keepsake portraits for soldiers and their families.

 Middle years

 After the war, in 1946, Asher moved to Washington, D.C., to establish her studio where she created advertisements, sculptures, paintings, and prints.
 To supplement her art, she took illustration jobs advertising for Charles Schwartz Jewelers and upscale men’s clothiers Lewis & Thos.
 Saltz.
 In 1947 she started as an instructor for Howard University in their Art Department and was there until 1951.
-She then taught at Wilson Teachers College from 1953-54 before returning to Howard University in 1961.
+She then taught at Wilson Teachers College from 1953 to 1954 before returning to Howard University in 1961.
 In 1964 she was promoted to Assistant Professor, Associate Professor in 1966, and full Professor in 1971.